rapiddweller/rapiddweller-benerator-ce/docs/using_db_sanity.md

 # Using DB Sanity

 You can call Databene DB Sanity for checking preconditions before starting data generation and for verifying properness of the generated data in the end.
 For detailed information about DB Sanity, check its project homepage: [http://databene.org/dbsanity](http://databene.org/dbsanity).
 To use its functionality in Benerator, download and install dbsanity4ben from [http://databene.org/dbsanity4ben](http://databene.org/dbsanity4ben).

-For calling DB Sanity in a Benerator descriptor file, you define the checks and put them into a single XML file or distribute them over several ones and put them into a sub directory of your Benerator project, typically called 'dbsanity'.
+For calling DB Sanity in a Benerator descriptor file, you define the checks and put them into a single XML file or distribute them over several ones and put them into a sub directory of your Benerator project, typically called ' dbsanity'.

 Import the plugin functionality to your Benerator project using